poppingtonic/transformer-visualization/README.md

-# Learning Mechanistic Interpretability on Transformers with EasyTransformer
+# Learning Mechanistic Interpretability on Transformers with EasyTransformer (now TransformerLens)

 _by Brian Muhia_